jmvedrine/moodle-qformat_fronter/README.md

 This is the first version of a Moodle plugin to import question made in the Fronter LMS and exported as an XML file.

+Written by Jean-Michel Védrine

+This Moodle question import format was tested under Moodle 3.1, 3.2, 3.3, 3.4, 3.5, 3.6.

 ## Installation

-To install, either download the zip file, unzip it, and place it in the moodle/question/format directory.
-(You will need to rename the directory from "moodle-qformat_fronter" to just "fronter".)
+### Installation from the Moodle plugin directory (prefered method)

+This question import format is available from https://moodle.org/plugins/view.php?plugin=qformat_fronter

+Install as any other Moodle question format plugin

+#### Installation Using Git

-Alternatively, get the code using git by running the following command in the top level folder of your Moodle install:
+To install using git type these commands in in the top level folder of your Moodle install:

-git clone git://github.com/jmvedrine/moodle-qformat_fronter.git question/format/fronter
+    clone git://github.com/jmvedrine/moodle-qformat_fronter.git question/format/fronter

+#### Installation From Downloaded zip file

+Alternatively, download the zip from https://github.com/jmvedrine/moodle-qformat_fronter

+unzip it into the question/format folder, and then rename the new folder to fronter.

 You must visit Site administration and install it like any other Moodle plugin.